naver/scavenger/doc/installation.md

 Download Collector from the following link. https://github.com/naver/scavenger/releases
-> You can also build it yourself. <br/>
+> Or, You can also build it by yourself. <br/>
 > 1. Build Scavenger manually from the Git clone.
 > 2. Run `./gradlew assemble -p scavenger-collector`

 #### Installation

-Start Collector by running it directly.
+Start Collector using the following command.

-- e.g) `java -jar -Dscavenger.grpc-direct-access-port=9090 scavenger-collector-boot.jar`
+- e.g) `java -jar scavenger-collector-boot.jar`

 #### Configuration

 You can override any configuration values with `-D` option.

-- `java -jar -Dspring.profiles.active=test -Dscavenger.grpc-direct-access-port=9090 scavenger-collector-boot.jar`
+- `java -jar -Dgrpc.server.port=8090 scavenger-collector-boot.jar`

 To change the http(default 8080) and grpc(default 9090) ports used by Collector, you can change the settings below.